imacodr/Landonu/README.md

 ![banner](./assets/banner.png)
 _no i totally didnt fork the Wii U logo_

-# Landonu
+# About

-API Wrapper for Landon with Luau
+The Landon OpenAPI Wrapper makes it easy for developers to interact with our Roblox Flight Planner System.

+- Simple and easy to use
+- 100% coverage of the Landon OpenAPI

+With that its now been brought to Luau.

 # Install